Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Chapter 2 - The Ascent: Solving for Meaning

-What replaces the work-for-survival game once the Baseline is guaranteed?
+What replaces the work-for-survival game once the Foundation is guaranteed?

 Solve hunger and you create a different problem: why get out of bed?
 John Calhoun’s mice had unlimited food, perfect nests, zero predators—and they collapsed into obsessive grooming and social disintegration within generations.
 Paradise killed them.
 Chapter 2 introduces Impact—a decaying currency of contribution that gives humans a mountain to climb even after the wolves stop chasing.